On the impact of short laser pulses on cold diluted plasmas: Abstract

 \section{Abstract}

-We analytically study the impact of a (possibly, very intense) short laser pulse onto a cold diluted plasma at rest.
-Choosing the $\vec{z}$-axis in the propagation direction, if the pulse profile and the initial plasma density (IPD) depend only on $z$, then suitable matched bounds on the maximum and the relative variations of IPD, as well as the intensity and duration of the pulse, ensure a strictly hydrodynamic evolution of the electron fluid during its whole interaction with the pulse (at least), while ions can be regarded as immobile.
+We analytically study the impact of a (possibly, very intense) short laser pulse onto an inhomogeneous cold diluted plasma at rest, in particular: the duration of the hydrodynamic regime; the formation and the features of plasma waves (PWs); their wave-breakings (WBs); the motion of test electrons injected in the PWs.

+If the pulse is a plane wave travelling in the $z$-direction, and the initial plasma density (IPD) depends only on $z$, then suitable matched bounds on the maximum and relative variations of the IPD, as well as the intensity and duration of the pulse, ensure a strictly hydrodynamic evolution of the electron fluid during its whole interaction with the pulse, while ions can be regarded as immobile.
 This evolution is ruled by a family (parametrized by $Z\ge 0$) of decoupled systems of non-autonomous Hamilton equations with 1 degree of freedom, which determine how electrons initially located in the layer $Z\le z<Z+dZ$ move; $\xi=ct-z$ replaces time $t$ as the independent variable.
-This family of ODEs is obtained by reduction from the Lorentz-Maxwell and continuity PDEs for the electrons' fluid within the spacetime region where depletion of the pulse is negligible.
+This family of ODEs is obtained by reduction from the Lorentz-Maxwell and continuity PDEs for the electrons' fluid within the spacetime region where the change of the pulse is negligible.
 After the laser-plasma interaction the Jacobian of the map from Lagrangian to Eulerian coordinates is {\it linear-quasi-periodic} in $\xi$.
-We determine spacetime locations and features of the first wave-breakings of the wakefield plasma wave (PW), the motion of test electrons (self-)injected in the PW.
-The energy of those trapped in a single PW trough grows linearly with the distance gone; in our model such electrons cannot dephase, as the PW has phase velocity $c$.
-If the impacting laser pulse is symmetric around the $\vec{z}$-axis and has a not too small radius $R$, the same conclusions hold for the part of the plasma close to $\vec{z}$ and enclosed within the causal cone swept by the pulse.
-This computationally light approach may help in a preliminary study of extreme acceleration mechanisms of electrons, before 2D or 3D PIC simulations.
+We determine spacetime locations and features of the first wave-breakings of the wakefield PWs, the motion of test electrons (self-)injected in the PWs.
+The energy of those trapped in a single PW trough grows linearly with the distance gone, where the IPD is constant.

+If the pulse has cylindrical symmetry and a not too small radius, the same conclusions hold for the part of the plasma enclosed within the causal cone swept by it.

+This computationally light approach may help in a preliminary study of extreme acceleration mechanisms of electrons (LWFA, etc.), before 2D or 3D PIC simulations.